geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 This page complements the main page about [Building](building.html) with information that is specific to individual devices.

-The only supported device is Nexus S, a.k.a. "crespo".
+The only supported devices are Nexus S, a.k.a. "crespo", and Nexus S 4G, a.k.a.
+"crespo4g".
 Nexus S is the recommended device to use with the Android Open-Source Project.
 Nexus One a.k.a. "passion" is experimentatal and unsupported.
 Android Developer Phones (ADP1 and ADP2, a.k.a. "dream" and "sapphire") are obsolete, were experimental and unsupported in froyo, and can't be used with gingerbread.

 ## Building fastboot and adb ##